Estimated reading time: 1 minute

 Irrational thoughts can form from several factors, including anxiety and anxiousness.
-They are also common in people who have been through traumatic experiences or who face such situations frequently.
+They are also common in people who have been through traumatic experiences or who face such situations often.

 Furthermore, irrationality is an inherent part of the human thought process.